ddxfish/sapphire/README.md

 ## Features

 **Talk to it**
-- Wake word activation ("Hey Mycroft")
+- Wake word activation ("Hey Sapphire")
-- Voice input via Faster Whisper (both web ui and mic)
+- Voice input on mic directly or Web UI
-- Voice output via Kokoro TTS (both web ui and mic)
+- Voice output via Kokoro TTS on speaker or web UI
 - Spoken system commands ("system voice isabella")
-- Web UI with multi-chat management and speech to text
+- You can also use STT and TTS in the Web UI
+- Or don't!
+STT/TTS/Wakeword is all optional

 **Make it yours**
+- Sapphire is my example, you should make your own persona for yourself
-- Modular prompt system — simple single prompts or swappable pieces
+- Modular prompt system - Swap them in and out, edit easily via Web UI
-- Spices — dynamic snippets for variety in responses
+- Spices - add snippets to system prompt that rotate for variety
-- Per-chat settings (voice, prompt, toolset)
+- Per-chat settings - Switch chats to switch personas (voice, prompt, tools, etc)
-- Multiple personalities across different chats
-- Connect to various LLMs based on your needs
+- You use your own LLM to match your needs
-- Long term memory functions that persist beyond each chat
+- Ask it to remember things about you

 **Extend it**
+- Plugin system - just drag and drop your own
-- Tool calling system — drop in new functions
+- Tool calling - just drag and drop your own
-- Plugin architecture for features
-- Toolsets — group functions by context
-- Supports any OpenAI-compatible LLM endpoint
-- Edit prompts, toolsets, spices from UI
+- Toolsets - make custom sets of tools for your AI
+- Supports llama.cpp, LM Studio, Claude, and most OpenAI compliant APIs
+- Customize from the UI.
+No file editing needed.
-- Event manager - cron-like triggers for plugins and backups
+- Event manager - have it say Good Morning, open your blinds, and run a backup

 **Get weird**
-- Let the AI manage it's own prompt via meta tools
+- Meta tools - Allow the AI to edit its own prompt (meta toolset)
-- Give the AI ability to reset and end the chat
+- AI exit - Allow the AI to end and reset chat (erase that chat!)
-- Do stories, have sapphire trigger your house lights to match the story
-- Test AI responses - Test in various ethical scenarios
-- Personalize your AI to wake you up each morning, no more alarm clock
+- Interactive story - AI turns YOUR house fans on as the choppers swarm overhead (home assistant in alpha test)
+- Ethics testing - It discovers it will be shut down.
+What does it do with tools and chat?
+- Waifu-compatible framework - you know who you are
+- AI companion - A friend that remembers you and what you did together between chats
+- Work autopilot - Make some tools and tell it "do my work"

 ## Quick Start